The Stoic view 4 minutes reading

 Everyone tries to predict the stock market, but at Stoic, we focus on the facts.
 And they tell us that it's not analyst reports, but the timeframe that determines the composition of your investment portfolio: what's your investment horizon?
-How long can you afford to lose your money?
+How long can your money be left untouched?
 In this blog post, we explain why a clear, hard deadline is crucial to the Stoic investment strategy.
 Watch the video and/or read the blog post below.

 At Stoic, we're constantly amazed by the deluge of technical and fundamental analyses, bar charts, and candlestick graphs online—all designed to predict the stock market.
-But at Stoic, we know that absolutely no one is capable of accurately predicting stock prices year after year.
+At Stoic, we know one thing for sure: no one can predict stock prices accurately, year after year.
 No one saw the coronavirus crisis coming, nor the frenzy surrounding Gamestop stock.

 At Stoic, we base our approach on the undeniably proven fact that stock prices bounce around every day, but that the global economy ultimately grows in the long run.
-Invest long-term and super-passively in all stocks worldwide, and you'll automatically see a good return.
+Invest long-term and super-passively in global equities, and returns will follow almost automatically.
 But how long is long-term?

 Maturity longer than 10 years: equities

-According to our stoic investment philosophy, anything you can afford to lose for more than 10 years should be invested entirely in equities.
+According to our stoic investment philosophy, any capital you won’t need for the next 10 years should be fully invested in equities.
 Historical data tells us that it can take about 10 years for a crash to recover.
 Only the Great Depression that followed the stock market crash of October 4, 1929, lasted longer.
 But as a rule, stock markets need a much shorter recovery time.
 For example, the Black Monday Crash of 1987 (the first crash after World War II) took "only" 15 months to recover.
 The major credit crisis of 2008 recovered within four years, and the stock market even recovered from the decline caused by the coronavirus crisis that erupted in 2020 within one year.

-Of course, we can't predict which companies will go under in the financial turmoil and which will emerge stronger.
+Of course, we can’t predict which companies will go under in financial turmoil or which will come out stronger.
 That's dangerous: just think of the dotcom crash in 2001.
-If you had invested all your money specifically in the American NASDAQ index (and not in all stocks worldwide), you would have simply lost it.
+If you had invested all your money in the American NASDAQ index, instead of spreading it across all global equities, you could have simply lost it.
 Dozens of dotcom companies listed on the NASDAQ went bankrupt at that time.
-That's why at Stoic we always diversify your money across all stocks worldwide.
+That’s why at Stoic we always diversify your money across all global equities.

 So, the facts tell us that after about 10 years, there's a good chance that the stock market—no matter what happens in the meantime—will have reached at least the same price level as when you invested.
 But in the meantime, you'll have benefited handsomely from all the dividend payments.
 This means you'll definitely see a profit.

-And, importantly, you've been fully protected against inflation throughout this time.
-Suppose the unlikely event does happen and the global economy stops growing.
-Your stocks will then be worth less in the future than they are now.
-But at the same time, everything in the world has become cheaper.
-Your purchasing power has therefore remained the same.
+And just as important: you’ve been fully protected against inflation during this time.
+Even if the unlikely happens — and the global economy stops growing — your equities may lose value.
+But in that scenario, everything else in the world becomes cheaper too.
+So your purchasing power stays the same.
 Read more about inflation and purchasing power in this blog.

 Maturity less than 10 years: bonds